BradHutchings/Mmojo-Server-v2/instructions/doghouse/611-APE-Compatible.md

 ---
 ### Create Package Directory
-This script creates the package directories, copies the `dogpile-ape` file you previously built and assembled, removes extraneous timezone files from it, and displays the contents for your review.
+This script creates the package directories, copies the `doghouse-ape` file you previously built and assembled, removes extraneous timezone files from it, and displays the contents for your review.
 - View the script: <a href="../../scripts/610-Create-Package-Directory.sh" target="_blank">610-Create-Package-Directory.sh</a>.
 - Run the script.
   ```
-  $MMOJO_SERVER_SCRIPTS/610-Create-Package-Directory.sh performant attired dogpile
+  $MMOJO_SERVER_SCRIPTS/610-Create-Package-Directory.sh compatible attired doghouse
   # Keep track of what we add below for the Args file.
   unset ADDED_CERTS
   unset ADDED_MMOJO_COMPLETE